 In C++, type casting refers to converting one data type to another.
-This can be necessary when performing operations involving different data types or when you need to ensure data fits into a specific type.
+This can be necessary when performing operations involving different data types or when data needs to fit into a specific type.

 Mathematical operations and data types